 The Electrical Lineman Program is designed to train persons that wish to become entry-level electrical line workers for private and public utility companies and related employers.
 Students will learn academic and field skills necessary for entry-level workers.
 Safety is stressed in every aspect of the job.
 Students will also have the opportunity to earn flagger and OSHA-10 certifications.
 This program is approved for national certification by the National Center for Construction Education and Research ( NCCER) and for Pre- Apprentice credit by the N.C.
-Department of Commerce.
+Community College System and Department of Labor and credit towards their nationally recognized Journeyman credential.
 Graduates will also earn flagger, OSHA 10 and first aid/CPR certifications.

 Participants will learn the skills and knowledge required of a line crew helper.
 They will learn to set and climb poles, install crossarms, hardware, line, and transformers.
 They will learn how to use various tools and equipment of the trade through actual field experience.
 Overhead and underground construction practices will also be taught along with associated subjects such as basic electricity, transformers, etc. Classroom training will cover safety, electrical theory, interviewing skills, and the importance of attitude and teamwork to succeeding in today’s work environment.
 Participants will be exposed to classroom instruction along with physically demanding outdoor construction work in varying weather conditions.
 Students will be assigned to crews for the more demanding tasks and for actual crew experience.
 Safety and teamwork will be stressed throughout the course.
 Participants will be expected to become accustomed to heights while pole climbing and to complete a variety of tasks while on the pole.

 North Carolina – $13.50 – $18.00 per hour. *Average salaries may vary with company, position and location.

 - Install, maintain, or repair the power lines that move and distribute electricity.